copeboox/documentation-theme-jekyll/pages/mydoc/mydoc_build_scripts.md

 ## About the build scripts

-The mydoc project has 5 build scripts and a script that runs them all.
-These scripts will require a bit of detail to configure.
+The mydoc project has five build scripts and a script that runs them all.
+These scripts will require some detail to configure.
 Every team member who is publishing on the project should set up their folder structure in the way described here.

 ## Get Set Up